mariuszmspace/my-links/README.md

 - [Site Reliability Engineering (SRE) by Google](https://sre.google/sre-book/table-of-contents/) - Full, free, online version of the O'Reilly book -- `the best`
 - [Site Reliability Workbook](https://sre.google/workbook/table-of-contents/) - Free, by Google -- `book`
 - [Sock Shop : A Microservice Demo Application](https://github.com/microservices-demo/microservices-demo) - User-facing part of an online shop that sells socks and using Spring Boot, Go kit and Node.js and is packaged in Docker containers -- `various lang`
+- [Software Architecture Monday by Mark Richards](https://www.youtube.com/channel/UC-Z7T0lAq_xECevIz8E5R5w/videos) - Each episode spends 10 minutes on a different topic, a quick and easy way to learn -- `tutorial`
 - [Software Engineering at Google SEAGnotes](https://www.seagnotes.com) - Notes from the book, by me -- `notes`
 - [Software Engineering at Google Lessons Learned from Programming Over Time](https://abseil.io/resources/swe_at_google.2.pdf) - Free electronic copy of the book -- `book`
 - [Software Testing Guide](https://martinfowler.com/testing/) - A collection of articles by Martin Fowler and friends, the best source for learning how to test properly -- `collection`